 The IRS is legally required to release your levy if:

-Even if your levy is released, however, you are still responsible for your tax debt unless the statute of limitations has expired.
+Even if your levy is released, however, you are still responsible for your back taxes unless the statute of limitations has expired.
 If you don’t pay as agreed after the release of the levy, it may be reissued.

 If you are unable to pay for basic living expenses because the IRS has levied your wages or bank account, you can request release of the levy for reasons of economic hardship.
 You will need to provide information about your income and expenses.

 If your past-due taxes are causing financial hardship, you can also seek help through the Taxpayer Advocate Service.
 This system is designed for those who have attempted to resolve their tax issues with the IRS but have been unable to do so.
 If you believe the tax system is not working as it should for you and you are struggling to repay back taxes, visit irs.gov/taxpayer-advocate or call 877-777-4778.

 You have the right to appeal a levy procedure or any other IRS collections actions by following the procedures outlined in IRS Publication 1660.
 Depending on the status of your case, you can pursue either the Collections Due Process (CDP) or Collections Appeal Program (CAP).